trstns/ZENworksBundleManagement/README.md

 This module relies on the [ZenworksZMAN](https://www.powershellgallery.com/packages/ZenworksZMAN/) module which simplifies running ZMAN commands in PowerShell.

+This module should be run with administrative privileges as ZMAN requires it for some functions (for example when importing files).

 ## How to use
 Drop the root folder in your PSModulePath, remove the branch name (ex. main )from the folder, and PowerShell should find the module.